jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Debian_deb_packages.txt

     2) CHECKED FOR INTERPRETATION AND READABILITY to ensure thAT THEY ARE EASY TO FOLLOW!!!!

-These notes are for developers wishing to build Code::Blocks from source on Unix/Linux without having to install Code::Blocks.
+These notes are for developers wishing to build the Code::Blocks Debian deb files from source on Debian or a Debian based Linux OS from source files without having to install Code::Blocks.

-If you want to build Code::Blocks using the workspace/project files please use the Readme_Build_Linux_by_Workspace.txt file.
+If you want to build Code::Blocks using a make file please use the Readme_Build_Linux_by_Makefile.txt file.
-If you want to build Code::Blocks Debian deb files please use the Readme_Build_Debian_deb_packages.txt file.
+If you want to build Code::Blocks using the workspace/project files please use the Readme_Build_Linux_by_Workspace.txt

 Code::Blocks build instructions:
 --------------------------------